 Although it’s been around for a couple of years now, we just have HAD to include it in our list of innovative green products when we saw this product.

 8. Geizeer – Eco-friendly Ice Cooling

-Geizeer provides personal air-cooling at a cost of only 1 cent per day.
+Geizeer provides personal air-cooling at the cost of only 1 cent per day.
 It’s designed to reduce the need for expensive, energy-hungry air conditioners that can cause negative physical effects in people such as headaches, back pain, and respiratory problems.

 It’s a wood-based product that uses an ice pack and brushless fan to release cool air into the atmosphere.
-It’s highly transportable and the cooling agents can be refrozen once thawed.
+It’s highly transportable, and the cooling agents can be refrozen once thawed.

 Geizeer is the brainchild of two designers from Rome in Italy who managed to smash their €30,000 crowdfunding goal and raise over €275,000.

-The Veemo is an electrical assist vehicle – sort of like a three-wheeled bicycle with electric power when you need it most (e.g. when going up a hill).
-It’s fully enclosed to protect against bad weather and it’s classed as a bicycle so you don’t need a driver’s license to operate it.
+The Veemo is an electrical assist vehicle – sort of like a three-wheeled bicycle with electric power when you need it most (e.g., when going up a hill).
+It’s fully enclosed to protect against bad weather, and it’s classed as a bicycle, so you don’t need a driver’s license to operate it.

 Whilst not particularly eco-friendly as a product, the implications it could have on the planet could be enormous.
 It’s hoped that, if it went into mass production, the Veemo would reduce the need for so many cars in cities and other densely populated areas as it would be much easier to travel in a Veemo.

 Vertical farming is the farmland of the future.
 Vertical farmers are taking over disused industrial buildings to create indoor farms to grow fresh, nutritious food that can be distributed to local stores to be sold.